Chocolate Chip Cookies

 Store the cooled cookies in an airtight container for 5-7 days at room temperature.

 Freezing the cookie dough – freeze the scoped dough on the baking tray or a plate that fits in your freezer (lined with baking paper).
 Once they have frozen solid, approx. 30 minutes, transfer them to a freezer-safe, airtight container.
-If you shaped the dough into a log, place the clingfilm wrapped log into the freezer.
 They will last up to 3 months in the freezer.
-For the scooped dough, bake from frozen, adding an additional 1-2 minutes to the instructions above.
-For the second method allow the dough to thaw a little before slicing into discs and baking.

 Freezing the baked cookies – cool the biscuits completely after baking and place them in a freezer bag or airtight container.
 They will last up to 1 month.
 When you are ready to serve, allow the cookies to reach room temperature.